Great lizard cuckoo

 The great lizard cuckoo (Coccyzus merlini) is a species of bird in the tribe Phaenicophaeini, subfamily Cuculinae of the cuckoo family Cuculidae.
-It is found in the Bahamas and Cuba, as well as Puerto Rico.
+It is found in the Bahamas and Cuba.

 Taxonomy and systematics

 The great lizard cuckoo and three other lizard cuckoos were for a time considered a single species.
 Individually they were previously placed in genus Saurothera that was later merged into the current Coccyzus, and they are considered a superspecies.
 The North American Classification Committee of the American Ornithological Society, the International Ornithological Committee, and the Clements taxonomy assign it these four subspecies: